 As one of the oldest galleries in the United States, Wunderly has proudly offered fine paintings and sculptures for sale since 1887.
 The galleries first occupied a number of venues in metropolitan Pittsburgh.
-Wunderly Galleries survived the great depression, operating under family ownership for 86 years.
+Wunderly Galleries survived the Great Depression, operating under family ownership for 86 years.

-Selling fine artworks, developing collections, matching great art pieces to new owners and representing owners of original works of art is what we love to do at Wunderly.
+Selling fine artworks, developing collections, matching great art pieces to new owners and representing owners of original works of art are what we love to do at Wunderly.
 We hope you will join us in exploring more of what the fine art world has to offer.

 The Wunderly Brothers

 August Wunderly first purchased the art business of Mayer’s Art Store in 1894 with the help of his brother Carl.
 They renamed the gallery Wunderly Bros. and expanded the gallery, relocating to multiple handsome venues.
 August travelled to France for several months every year returning with an array of fine European art pieces and international contacts.

 In North America, the Wunderly Galleries dealt in thousands of famous American paintings, featuring such artists as William Merritt Chase, James McNeil Whistler and Daniel Ridgway Knight.

 After 33 years, August handed the business down to his son, August Wunderly II in 1927.
 Steering the business through the Great Depression, August II successfully managed Wunderly Bros for over 50 years.